ZedThree/HPCAcademyFortran/Fortran.md

 - Due to historical reasons, procedures are not recursive by default: they cannot call themselves directly or indirectly
+    - Luckily, always possible to write recursive algorithms as iterative instead!
 - Need to use `result` keyword to change name of function result
 - Use `recursive` keyword: